paramashiva123/Vehicle-Insurance-Project/README.md

 3. Build and run the Docker container
 4. Access the FastAPI application for training and predictions

-## 📈 Future Enhancements

-- Integration with MLflow for experiment tracking
-- CI/CD pipeline for automated testing and deployment
-- Monitoring dashboard for model performance
-- Feature store implementation

 This project demonstrates a production-grade ML pipeline following best practices for maintainability, scalability, and reliability in cloud environments.